 Figure 23 AGL Tolerance = 10 m

 It is important to check the take-off area at the site before flying any mission!
-To better explain the best practice of setting Take-off point, let's first review an example of how it should not be done.
-The take-off point in the example mission (Figure 24) is marked with an airplane icon, and the drone pilot will upload the route on the ground by setting an Automatic mission for automatic take-off.
+To better explain the best practice of setting a Take-off point, let's first review an example of how it should not be done.
+The take-off point in the example mission (Figure 24) is marked with an airplane icon, and a drone pilot will upload the route on the ground by setting an Automatic mission for automatic take-off.

 Figure 24 Take-off point example

 Most drones in automatic take-off mode would climb to a low altitude of about 3-10 meters and then fly straight towards the first waypoint.
 Other drones would fly towards the first waypoint straight from the ground.
-Looking closely at the example map (Figure 24), some trees between the take-off point and the first waypoint can be noticed.
+At the example map (Figure 24), some trees between the take-off point and the first waypoint can be noticed.
 In this example, the drone more likely will not reach safe altitude and will hit the trees.

 Figure 25 Route with safe take-off